dcycle/drupal_dcycle/README.txt

 - Follow instructions to also make it run.

-- Go to admin/config/development/dcycle/jenkins, and follow the instructions therein to create a new Jenkins project which tracks dCycle.
+- Go to admin/config/development/dcycle/jenkins, and follow the instructions therein to create a new Jenkins project which tracks dcycle.

 - Jenkins should automatically run, or you can click "Build now".